Moyoshabz/CustomerChurn/README.md

 ### Conclusion

-- Logistic Regression is best when recall is the top priority — i.e., identifying churners at all costs.
+- Logistic Regression is best when recall is the top priority - for example, identifying churners at all costs.

 - Neural Network is best overall when considering trade-offs between all performance metrics.